AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 The API calls in this section are used to create and manipulate Subscriptions.

-OCS Data Store Subscription
+Sequential Data Store (Sds) Subscription
 ---------------

-An OCS Data Store Subscription retrieves data from a Topic and writes it directly to a namespace in the OCS Data Store.
+A Sequential Data Store Subscription retrieves data from a Topic and writes it directly to a namespace in the Sequential Data Store.

 Data Models
 -----------